Texas

 Hereditary Cancer Testing Coverage

-Prior authorization is required for gene mutation analysis.
-Prior authorized services may be reimbursed once per lifetime when billed by any provider.
-Additional services will not be prior authorized.
 Prior authorization requests may be considered for Familial Adenomatous Polyposis (FAP) testing for clients of any age with well defined hereditary cancer syndromes and for which either a positive or negative result will change medical care.
 The client for whom the request is made must have more than 20 polyps or a first-degree relative with FAP and a documented mutation.
+Prior authorization requests may be considered for Hereditary Nonpolyposis Colorectal Cancer (HNPCC) testing for clients of any age.
+Prior authorization requests may be considered for Familial Adenomatous Polyposis (FAP) testing for clients of any age with well defined hereditary cancer syndromes and for which either a positive or negative result will change medical care.

 Lynch Syndrome Testing Coverage